getopt/EXPRESSION_BY_FEATURE/doc/summarize_features.md

 This argument when set to 'gene' instructs to output the table with one gene per row and mappability adjusted RPKMs and read counts per features of that gene.
-Setting the argument to 'partition' instructs to output the table per one partition type where counts from such partitions in from all genes are summarized by one number.
+Setting the argument to 'partition' instructs to output the table per one partition type where counts from such partitions from all genes are summarized by one number.
 The 'partition' mode is useful to get very zoomed-out view of the library, for example, to see whether expression of `utr3p` features is higher than `utr5p` features on a global scale.
 Currently 'gene' mode is